Counseling Psychology Graduate Student Handbook

 - The student will be informed that information gathered in the meeting could possibly result in sanctions for the student, including being placed on behavioral probation.
 The probation would involve remediation work designed to assist the student in the areas of concern found to be valid by the committee.
 The student will be informed that, once the findings are assessed, the Committee may instead decide that no sanctions are warranted.

 After the meeting with the student, if a sanction is warranted, including behavioral probation, the student will be informed in writing of the sanction and the remediation.
 The student has the right to appeal the findings to the Chair of Social and Behavioral Sciences.
-If the student meets with the Chair and is dissatisfied with the outcome, the student may appeal to the Dean of Arts and Sciences.
+If the student meets with the Chair and is dissatisfied with the outcome, the student may appeal to the Dean of Liberal Arts and Social Sciences.

 Students should be aware that licensing regulations are independent of the UHV Counseling Psychology degree requirements.
 State law dictates which criteria must be successfully met before an individual is eligible to receive a particular license.
 Licensing law determines what title a professional may use when presenting himself/herself to potential consumers of psychological/counseling services, and in most cases determines what type of professional activity the individual may engage in.
 Such regulations usually dictate a) degree and curriculum requirements; b) performance criteria for demonstration of knowledge in one’s field (e.g., successful completion of a standardized examination); and c) requirements for supervision of post-degree professional activity.
 Students should be aware that specific license requirements may vary considerably from state to state.
 Texas offers a credential for master's-level psychology graduates, the Licensed Psychological Associate (LPA), which will permit independent practice.
 Texas also offers a license for master’s degree-level professional counselors (known as the LPC, for Licensed Professional Counselor).
 Texas state law dictates certain criteria that must be satisfied before the professional is able to gain the LPA or LPC credentials.